Nocturnal bird surveys

 The number of survey visits should reflect data collected at desk study, and priority species potentially present on site.

 In many cases, one visit may suffice in determining the relative importance of a site for a species (for example, woodcock) given that survey coverage (that is, assuming surrounding fields of similar habitat are also covered is extensive.

 Conversely, several visits may be required if nocturnal usage is a major consideration for the scheme assessment (for example if determining if some arable fields play a regular role in supporting qualifying features of a Special protection Area at night) or if a potential priority species could be present over an extended period (e.g. autumn and spring migration).

-Prior to starting the survey, record the date, start time, time of sunrise / sunset, temperature (°C), wind (Beaufort scale 0–12), cloud cover (Okta 0–9) and rain (as a brief description e.g. dry, light drizzle).
+Prior to starting the survey, record the date, start time, time of sunrise / sunset, temperature (°C), wind (Beaufort scale 0–12), cloud cover (Okta 0–9, ‘9 Okta’s represents sky obscured by fog or other meteorological phenomena’ and therefore is unlikely to be appropriate for a bird survey) and rain (as a brief description e.g. dry, light drizzle).
 The end time and closing weather conditions (if there has been a substantial change during the survey), should also be recorded.

 A transect should be walked with pre-determined vantage point locations that allow open areas to be scanned.

 The number and approximate distribution of priority species will be recorded on a map (typically a 1:25,000 scale map), using the BTO two-letter codes .